sap-tutorials/Tutorials/tutorials/datahub-trial-v2-navigation/datahub-trial-v2-navigation.md

 The SAP Vora Tools (direct link: `https://sapdatahubtrial/app/vora-tools`) provide you with a data modeling environment for creating and maintaining tables and views.

 ![picture_04](./datahub-trial-v2-navigation_04.png)

-[VALIDATE_3]

->Hint : You can check the welcome page of SAP Vora Tools to find the answer

 [ACCORDION-END]